overhide/overhide-widgets/README.md

 *loginMessage*

-- if this button is supposed to be an overall login button, specify this message
+- if this button is supposed to be an overall login button and never be used for a feature, specify this message
 - if this message is specified, do not specify any other attributes other than the *hubId*
 - this message is shown in the *authorized-button* and *unauthorized-button* slots

+*alwaysLogin*

+- if this button should always show the login modal when clicked
+- set to true when no means to logout is provided &mdash; enables user to always choose authorization method
+- likely shouldn't be set if a button with *loginMessage* is provided or an [overhide-status](#overhide-status) component is used in the page &mdash; as those buttons allow re-login
+- useful for donation buttons when they're the sole button on the page

 *authorizedMessage*